 Main Features of Pakistan’s Sugar Industry

-Sugar industry is one of the major industries in Pakistan.
-According to Pakistan Sugar Mills Association (PSMA), there are 87 sugar mills operating in the country as of 2021.
-These mills are present mainly in Punjab and Sindh, where sugarcane cultivation is in concentration.
-The total crushing capacity of these mills is estimated at 6.8 million tons per day.
+The sugar industry is one of the major industries in Pakistan.
+According to the Pakistan Sugar Mills Association (PSMA), 87 sugar mills were operating in the country as of 2021.
+These mills are mainly located in Punjab and Sindh, where sugarcane cultivation is concentrated.
+Their total crushing capacity is estimated at 6.8 million tons per day.

-However, sugar production varies from year to year, depending on various factors such as weather conditions, sugarcane availability, crushing duration, recovery rate, etc. In the 2020-21 season (October-September), Pakistan produced a record 8 million tons of sugar, which was about 1.5 to 2 million tons more than domestic consumption.
+However, sugar production varies yearly, depending on various factors such as weather conditions, sugarcane availability, crushing duration, recovery rate, etc. In the 2020-21 season (October-September), Pakistan produced a record 8 million tons of sugar, about 1.5 to 2 million tons more than domestic consumption.
 This surplus was partly exported to reduce stocks and improve cash flow for millers.

-Moreover, sugar consumption in Pakistan is also high in comparison to other countries.
-According to PSMA, the per capita consumption of sugar in Pakistan was 25 kg in 2020-21, which was higher than the world average of 23 kg.
+Moreover, Pakistan’s sugar consumption is also high compared to other countries.
+According to PSMA, the per capita consumption of sugar in Pakistan was 25 kg in 2020-21, higher than the world average of 23 kg.

 The main drivers of sugar demand are population growth (about 2% per annum), urbanisation (about 3% per annum), rising income levels (about 4% per annum), and changing dietary patterns (more preference for processed foods).